yugandhar-pathi/ember-react/README.md

 npm install --save-dev babel-plugin-transform-class-properties babel-plugin-transform-react-jsx
 ```

-After you install this configure your app to use them.
+After you install, configure your app to use them.

 ```
 let app = new EmberApp(defaults, {